-SOC E101S - Principles of Sociology (Spanish)
+SOC\ E101S - Principles of Sociology (Spanish) (3 credits)

-SOC E101 Taught in Spanish
+Code(s): BHEL, SOCX SOC\ E101 Taught in Spanish

-SOC E201 - Contemporary Social Issues
+SOC\ E201 - Contemporary Social Issues (3 credits) Code(s): BHEL

-The application of sociological principles and methods to selected problems of the United States society.
+Prerequisite(s): SOC\ E101 or permission of the instructor The application of sociological principles and methods to selected problems of the United States society.
 The impact of a changing technology upon family, religious, educational, political, economic and community institutions is emphasized.
 The study includes an analysis of the developmental background of, and proposed solutions to, the problems selected for consideration.

-SOC E210 - Sociology of the Family
+SOC\ E210 - Sociology of the Family (3 credits)